 Before taking class at MarLo at age 15, I had never danced before.
 Thanks to the excellent teaching and opportunities I found at MarLo dance studios, I've exceeded all expectations I had when I first began and after MarLo, I felt very well prepared for all the challenges the dance world had in-store for me.
 When I'm home in Bandon, I always enjoy visiting MarLo Dance Studio and continuing to take classes there and improve.

-Faith Slater, a 14-year student of MarLo Dance Studio of Bandon is now apprentice ballet dancer for Ballet Fantastique, resident ballet company for the Hult Center for the Performing Arts in Eugene, Oregon.
+Faith Slater, a 14-year student of MarLo Dance Studio of Bandon is currently a second year apprentice ballet dancer for the Ballet Fantastique professional dance company.
+BFan is the resident ballet company for the Hult Center for the Performing Arts in Eugene, Oregon.

 The connection with Ballet Fantastique began when MDS director/owner, Maria Merriam arranged performance field trips for the studio to attend during their 2014/15 season.
 One of those fieldtrips was a performance by Ballet Fantastique of their original ballet, Dragon and the Night Queen.
-After the ballet, Faith with help of Ms. Maria, began looking at BF’s summer intensive programs.
-Her family took her to Eugene to audition for the summer program and she was accepted.
-Regarding her summer intensive training, Faith said “Dancing at Ballet Fantastique over the summer was such a fun experience and I was very honored when they offered me a an apprentice position (2016/17 season)….It is an amazing opportunity and I am so excited to be dancing with them…”.
+After the ballet, Faith auditioned for their summer intensive program and was accepted.
+Regarding her summer intensive training, Faith said “Dancing at Ballet Fantastique over the summer was such a fun experience and I was very honored when they offered me a an apprentice position….it is an amazing opportunity and I am so excited to be dancing with them…”.
 In addition to her training, Faith will excel in a full season of professional performance concerts with the Ballet Fantastique Chamber Company at the Hult Center.

 “I have to thank MarLo Dance Studio because I wouldn’t be where I am if it wasn’t for my teachers there and their great training.
 Ms. Maria and Ms. Trish have both been a huge part in my dance training since I was very young and I cannot thank them enough for their amazing training, continuous inspiration and for always pushing me to be a better dancer.
 Dancing at MarLo for 14 years has definitely prepared me for this and I am excited to see what is in my future."